nwBees/next-js-app/README.md

 - React web framework that fast-tracks the creation of web apps

 ### Cohere AI Text Summarization
-- Fed example training data to demonstrate task to model.
+- Fed example training data to demonstrate task to model

 ### NoSQL with Firebase Cloud Firestore
 - Set up collections of documents on Cloud Firestore via Firebase JavaScript SDK